 There was an inviting restaurant at the top of the hill so after the hike up there why not have a second hearty breakfast with a view!😊

-Yes we confess we absolutely love European markets.
+Yes, we confess we absolutely love European markets.
 So much variety and everything is fresh.
-In Split they have a huge outdoor market called, Pazar.
-As you get close to it the colours and aromas of everything gives you a clear indication that you have landed at the right place.
+In Split, they have a huge outdoor market called, Pazar.
+As you get close to it the colours and aromas of everything give you a clear indication that you have landed at the right place.
 Nothing can replace the local atmosphere that these markets provide with a look of all the regional specialties

-In Split we’ve been eating Paski Sir cheese .
+In Split, we’ve been eating Paski Sir cheese .
 It’s made of sheep milk and has a distinctive flavour.
-I think we’ve become addicted to you!😊
+I think we’ve become addicted to it!😊

 Due to warmer temperatures in some of the places we’ve been too so far, we’ve been eating fresh local produce for several weeks now.
 We have been eating fresh strawberries every morning for several weeks.